Corporate Insolvency

 Creditors’ Voluntary Liquidation

-Amongst other things, the role of the Liquidator will be to realise the asset of the Company, investigate the reasons for the Company’s failure and any potential claims the Company or Liquidator may have arising from this.
-Additionally, where funds permit, the Liquidator will agree the claims of creditors and make a distribution of funds to creditors.
+Amongst other things, the role of the liquidator will be to realise the assets of the Company, investigate the reasons for the Company’s failure and any potential claims the Company or liquidator may have arising from this.
+Additionally, where funds permit, the liquidator will agree the claims of creditors and make a distribution of funds to creditors.

 Receivership